 It was 7 years ago today that Sensei passed and 10 since I recorded this conversation.
 Originally I was not sure what to do with it.
 I knew at the time it was important though.
 I was accompanying Sensei to Europe and was trying to record as much of the experience as I could.
 We were taking the taxi ride to the airport when he started to speak spontaneously.
 As he spoke I wrote the conversation below word for word.
 He saw me writing what he was saying and later I asked him if I had been correct on some of points below.

-I held this conversation for many years showing it to no one due to the controversial nature of the remarks I had recorded here.
-I only publically released it when I was in Afghanistan and I was certain I was going to die.
-I had a close shave with death and fearing I would die in the morning I posted this to Facebook, expecting it to possibly be read posthumously.
-When I did not die… I was greeted by an outpouring of anger over it.
+I held this conversation for many years, showing it to no one due to the controversial nature of the remarks I had recorded here.
+I only released it when I was in Afghanistan and I was certain I was going to die.
+I had nearly been killed in combat there and fearing I would die and what Sensei had said be lost I posted it.
+When returned from my mission to look at my posting, I was greeted by an outpouring of anger over the post.
 I imagine I will again.

 It is time that this is posted for public record though.
 This is the record of Sensei’s feelings at a moment and time about Hombu Dojo and Aikido.
 I had no idea if he felt the same way a week later but at that moment this is exactly what he said.
-Maybe he just had a bad day.
-But.
-He saw me recording what he wrote and he said everything he said in a time and cadence that I could record it.
+He saw me recording what he wrote and he said everything in a time and cadence that I could record it.
+It was almost as if he was dictating his thoughts.
 I have to believe he wanted it passed on.

-I will be frank in saying I disagree today with Sensei’s feelings now as I did then.
+I will also be frank in saying I disagree with Sensei’s feelings now as I did then.
 However, it is correct and right these words are remembered and not lost.

 We bring our honesty and intention to the mat.
 If Hombu does not, if Hombu or any organization is about legacy, about money, about prestige, we must question the relationship as Sensei does here.
 The world has changed.
 Sugano Sensei, Yamada Sensei, Chiba Sensei, Tamura Sensei, Kanai Sensei, Tohei Sensei and others, dedicated their lives to passing Aikido to the world outside of Japan.
 Sugano Sensei and Yamada Sensei recognized their students as Shihans to carry forward Aikido.
 Today by all indications I see that we have a vital, strong connection to O’Sensei’s teaching through Hombu and the present Doshu and Waka Sensei.
 For that reason we should keep a connection with Hombu but also do as Sensei says: practice what our teachers taught us and pass it on.
 We have become our own legacy of O’Sensei’s tradition.
 If we are bound to Hombu it should be out of fidelity and faternity to his teaching, his ideas.
 And as Sensei’s Moral Code say- there is Obligation and Commitment.
 Respect goes both up and down.